 - Omeprazole is usually given once each day.
 This is usually in the morning.

 - Your doctor may have told you to give it twice a day.
 Give one dose in the morning and one in the evening.
 Ideally, these times are 10–12 hours apart, for example some time between 7 and 8 am, and between 7 and 8 pm.

 Give the medicine at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.

 Your doctor will work out the amount of Omeprazole (the dose) that is right for your child.
 The dose will be shown on the medicine label.

 It is important that you follow your doctor’s instructions about how much to give.

-Tablets should be swallowed whole with a glass of water or juice.
+- Tablets must be swallowed whole with a glass of water, juice, or squash.
 Your child should not chew the tablet.
 Tablets should not be crushed.

-Capsules should be swallowed with a glass of water or juice.
+- Capsules should be swallowed with a glass of water, juice, or squash.
 Your child should not chew the capsule.
 You can open the capsule and mix the contents with a small amount of soft food such as yogurt, honey or jam.
-Make sure your child swallows it all straight away, without chewing the granules.
+Make sure your child swallows it straight away, without chewing.

 Some capsules (e.g. Dexel) have an enteric-coated tablet inside.
 These capsules should not be opened.
 Enteric-coated tablets should not be crushed as they have a special coating.
 Talk to your pharmacist if you are not sure which capsule your child has been prescribed.